Cervical Polyp Removal

-Cervical polyps are small lumps of tissue (benign tumours) that originate from the cervix.
-The polyps originate from the cervical tissue, growing a stalk that ultimately allows the polyp to protrude through the cervix and into the vagina.
+Cervical polyps are small lumps of tissue (benign tumors) that originate from the cervix.
+Cervical polyps originate from the cervical tissue, growing a stalk that ultimately allows the polyp to protrude through the cervix and into the vagina.
 They are then seen on a routine cervical smear appointment.

 Cervical polyps are quite delicate structures and can become detached during menstruation or sexual activity.

 If they are causing symptoms, they can be removed in Dr. Penman’s clinic.
 They do not require any pain medication and can be twisted off using ring forceps very easily.